-Offering a balance of duration and excitement, this format is one to consider should you choose to bet on CSGO and other esports such as CoD and Dota.
+Offering a balance of duration and excitement, this format is one to consider should you choose to bet on esports such as CoD and Dota.

 Although quite rare, triple elimination has recently been tested by the likes of CSGO and mobile esports titles.

 Usually preferred for tournaments featuring a massive number of teams, they tend to be too complicated and hence, avoided.

 Bracket Play is not the only option for playoff competitions.
 At times, typically for more casual events, event organizers use the King of the Hill format.